sapir-mardan/CellularAutomataFireModel/README.md

 * Run investigation to assess the validity of simulation parameters with run_investigate_stats.py.
 The results were also added in folder results as investigate_parameters_results.csv.

 * analysis.ipynb shows the analysis made of results from run_simulations.py and run_investigate_stats.py for scientific report.

+### License